 Nevertheless, SDR concepts carry the flexibility of software over to the radio world and introduces a number of interesting possibilities.
-For example, very much the same way as someone may load a word processor or an Internet browser on a PC, depending on the task at hand, a SDR could allow its user to load a different configuration, depending on whether the user wants to listen to a broadcast radio transmission, place a phone call or determine the position via Global Positioning System (GPS).
-A new application may even be added after the device is finished.
+For example, very much the same way as someone may load an alternative word processor or Internet browser on a PC, depending on the task at hand, a SDR could allow its user to load a different configuration, depending on whether the user wants to listen to a broadcast radio transmission, place a phone call or determine the position via Global Positioning System (GPS).
 Since the same hardware can be used for any application, a great reuse of resources is possible.
 Another interesting possibility enabled by SDR is the creation of a cognitive radio, which is aware of its RF environment and adapts itself to changes in the environment.
 By doing this, a cognitive radio can use both the RF spectrum and its own energy resources more efficiently.
 As a cognitive radio requires a very high degree of flexibility, the concept of SDR is very convenient for its practical realization.